Skip to main navigation Skip to main content Skip to page footer

 Research Interests

-She has conducted ethnographic research in Athens, Crete, Thrace, Volos, San Jose (Costa Rica) and her research interests include: performing arts (theatre, music), popular culture, politics of memory, social movements, posthumanism and technology, digitality.
+She has conducted ethnographic research in Athens, Crete, Thrace, Volos, San Jose (Costa Rica) and her research interests include: performing arts (theatre, music, performance art), popular culture, politics of memory, digital performance, anthropology and posthumanism.

 Courses